jameshughes89/cs102/src/site/topic22.rst

 * Although there will be no implementation of a general ``BinaryTree``, we can discuss what some specific tree based algorithms

 **Size**

 * If we have some arbitrary binary tree and do not know it's size (and it has no size field), how would we count the number of elements?
+* If the current node exists, then the size of the (sub)tree will be 1 + the size of the left subtree + the size of the right subtree

 .. code-block:: java
     :linenos: